Pae Ora (Healthy Futures) Act 2022: Legislative history

 On 5 May 2022, Parliament voted to accept the amendments to the Bill recommended by the Pae Ora Legislation Committee by a margin of 77 to 43 votes.
 That same day, the Bill passed its second reading by a margin of 77 to 43 votes.
 While the Labour, Green and Māori parties supported the Bill, it was opposed by the National and ACT parties.

 On 7 June 2022, the Bill passed its third and final reading by a margin of 77 to 42 votes.
 While the Labour, Green and Māori parties supported the Bill, National and ACT opposed it.

+Amendments

+On 27 February 2024, the National-led coalition government introduced the Pae Ora (Disestablishment of the Māori Health Authority) Amendment Act 2024 to disestablish Te Aka Whai Ora (the Māori Health Authority) by 30 June 2024.
+Under the Pae Ora Amendment Act 2024, all remaining roles and functions of the Health Authority would be transferred to Te Whatu Ora (Health NZ) and the Health Ministry.
+The Iwi Māori Partnership Boards and the Hauora Māori Advisory Committee, which were established under the Pae Ora Act 2022, will remain in place.
+On 28 February, the Pae Ora Amendment Act 2024 passed into law by a margin of 68 to 54 under urgency.

+On 14 June 2025, Health Minister Simeon Brown announced that the Government would be introducing legislation to amend the Pae Ora (Health Futures) Act 2022 including establishing a new statutory purpose to ensure that patients have access to "timely" quality care, legislated health targets to improve accountability and management, stronger financial oversight and governance within Health New Zealand, empowering the Director-General of Health to monitor Health NZ, prioritising skills and delivery in the appointment of board members, reducing red tape and audit requirements, enhancing the advisorial role of the Hauora Māori Advisory Committee, and repurposing the iwi-Māori Partnership Boards to focus on community engagement rather than designing and delivering services.

 Responses

 The New Zealand Disability Support Network recommended that the Pae Ora (Health Futures) Bill be amended to include that Health New Zealand Board's members have person experience with disable issues; that Health New Zealand collaborate with the Ministry for Disabled People on disability issues; that the Minister of Health consult with disabled people, their families, carers, and disability representative organisations and providers regarding the development of the Disability Health Strategy; that the Health Quality and Safety Commission (HQSC) consult with disable people, their families, providers, representative organisations, and providers.